domankristof/ok-gr/README.md

 ### 2.2 Interactive AI Race Engineer
 A chat interface on the right side of the screen gives you access to your AI race engineer.
 You can ask questions, request analysis, and receive coaching in natural language.

-## 3. Current Functional Capabilties of Your Race Engineer
+## 3. Current Functional Capabilities of Your Race Engineer
 Due to the limited time I had to prototype, GR-Agent currently has only a couple of tools at its disposal (through function calling) to analyse and coach you on your race data.
 Your race engineer can assist you with:

 1. **Telemetry Analysis**